ashwin1-dev/jenkin3/Readme.txt

 Rights:
-You are permitted to use the resources for any number of personal and commercial projects.
+Yuou are permitted to use the resources for any number of personal and commercial projects.
 You may modify the resources according to your requirements and include them into works, such as websites, applications or other materials intended for sale.
 No attribution or link back to this site is required, however any credit will be much appreciated.